 “That is also possible, yes.”

-“Maker’s breath,” she said at last.
+Kate swallowed.
+“Maker’s breath,” she said.
 “This wasn’t at all what I expected you to say.”

 “What did you expect me to say?”
 Cullen could not help but wonder.

 “I hardly know.
-But I suppose that’s not important, is it?
+That’s not important, anyhow.
 You don’t take lyrium anymore, and I… Maker’s breath.
 Lyrium.“

 “What did you think I would say?”
 Cullen pressed.